-Powdery Mildew on rose bushes loves to attack the fresh new foliage of rose bushes and will also stunt the bud growth causing disfigured blooms and left unchecked will prevent the bud from opening.
-Warm dry days followed by cool humid nights are perfect conditions for an outbreak of powdery mildew.
+Left untreated, rose powdery mildew will attack the rose buds, stunting and disfiguring them, and preventing them from opening.
+Warm, dry days followed by cool, humid nights are the perfect conditions for an outbreak of powdery mildew.